jplflyer/BeatPatterns/README.md

 * I'd like the GUI to be able to edit Patterns rather than editing them manually.
 * The editor section is really really lame.
 Did I mention how lame it is?
 It's not really functional, and I don't know how to do a 3D view yet.
 * I don't work with custom cube colors.

-# Using the CLI
-Okay, I haven't written it yet.

 # Using the GUI
 Run the GUI.
 So far, it requires an existing map, but of course, New Map is one of the goals.
 So Open an existing map.
 It can be really sparse, but you need at least one level to work on.